LeeMorinUCF/Hidden_Comp_Risks/logistic/README.md

 policyTRUE:sexF  0.108639   0.002387   45.51  < 2e-16 ***
 ```

-It seems as though the substituion effect is still winning out, for females even more than males.
+It seems as though the substitution effect is still winning out, for females even more than males.
 The next point-level event is concentrated on excessive speeding.

-#### Seven-point violations (speeding 61-80 over or combinations)
+### Seven-point violations (speeding 61-80 over or combinations)

 The only offence that merits precisely 7 demerit points is speeding 61-80 over, only before the policy change, after which it was changed to a 14-point offence.